-When transportation is cancelled, Rainbow District School Board staff are expected to report to work when it is safe for them to do so.
+When transportation is cancelled, Rainbow District School Board staff are expected to report to work.
 In extreme conditions, there may not be anyone present to receive students upon their arrival.

 It's important for parents/guardians to note that students will only be admitted to school when accompanied by a teacher or other person authorized by the Principal.